Here’s a question I get asked a lot as a therapist:

 When you shift from problem-thinking to puzzle-thinking, your mindset becomes driven by curiosity rather than morality, which is far more helpful in an emotionally-intense situation, both for you and the person across from you.

-Reverse Empathy: Rather than putting yourself in someone else’s shoes, try to remember a time when you wore the same shoe.
+Instead of putting yourself in someone else’s shoes, reverse empathy means trying to remember a time when you wore the same shoes.